XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/require-destination-tags.md

 ### {{n.next()}}.
 Wait for Validation

 Most transactions are accepted into the next ledger version after they're submitted, which means it may take 4-7 seconds for a transaction's outcome to be final.
 If the XRP Ledger is busy or poor network connectivity delays a transaction from being relayed throughout the network, a transaction may take longer to be confirmed.
-(For information on how to set an expiration for transactions, see [Reliable Transaction Submission](reliable-transaction-submission.html).)
+(For information on how to set an expiration for transactions, see [Reliable Transaction Submission](../../concepts/transactions/reliable-transaction-submission.md).)

 {{ start_step("Wait") }}
-{% include '_snippets/interactive-tutorials/wait-step.md' %}
+{% partial file="/_snippets/interactive-tutorials/wait-step.md" /%}
 {{ end_step() }}